neighbourhoodie/stf-php-ansible/README.md

 ```sh
 ansible-playbook initialize.yml --extra-vars "@/path/to/admins.yml"
 ```
+> [!IMPORTANT]

-You have to pass a file with all admins you want to add.
-The format looks like this, but there is also an example at `etc/admins.yml`:
+> You have to pass a file with all admins you want to add.
+> The format looks like this, but there is also an example at `etc/admins.yml`:
+>

 ```yml
 admins: